-As a standard practice, it will be expected that the Appellant will attend on the scheduled date.
-Requests for adjournments other than those contemplated in Sec.
-207(3) will be considered, and will be at the discretion of the Panel and/or the Secretary of the Board.
+As a standard practice, it is expected that the appellant will attend on the scheduled date.
+Requests for adjournments will be considered and will be at the discretion of the panel and/or the secretary of the board.

 Such requests will generally not be granted unless they are reasonable and clearly necessary.
 Requests for adjournments should be made as early as possible and, except in cases of emergent circumstances, well in advance of the hearing date.